 Voltage VBC Mission Statement:

-The purpose of the Voltage Volleyball program is to provide an environment where young women can reach their highest academic, athletic, and personal potentials.
+The purpose of the Voltage Volleyball program is to provide an environment where young girls can reach their highest athletic, and personal potential.

 The players who participate in our program will learn teamwork, self-discipline, goal setting, personal responsibility, the setting of high standards, and the excitement of individual and team achievements.